 From a purely medical point of view, the transport of patients aboard an ambulance aircraft is often preferable to using ground ambulances.
 Ambulance aircraft are much faster, safer and more flexible to deploy.
 They also allow several companions to travel with the patient, depending on the type of aircraft used.
 When repatriating a patient from abroad to the UK in a ground ambulance, a ferry or the channel tunnel will need to be used, which would prolong the travel time.

-If you wish to plan a medical repatriation solely via ambulance, you can get advice from our repatriation service at any time.
-Taking into account important information such as the condition of the patient, the distance to be travelled and the number of accompanying persons, our team will quickly find the most suitable solution for you.
+If you wish to plan a medical repatriation solely via ambulance, you can get advice from our repatriation service at any time, putting into consideration very important details such as the condition of the patient, the distance to be travelled and the number of accompanying persons, we will then quickly find the most suitable solution for you.

 Ground ambulance as part of our bed-to-bed service